pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/Brokers 🤵/🤵🪣 Broker tables/Forms 📝 table/🪣🧱 1 Inform 🔔/🤵 OnFormInform 🔔 handler.md

 # Set the chat language and context
 - CHAT $Form.Chat

-# If there are many steps, ask for confirmation
+# If there are many steps
-- IF form.Steps.AreMany:
+- IF: form.Steps.AreMany

+- THEN: # ask for confirmation
-    CONFIRM:
+    - CONFIRM:
         Text: >
             Ready to continue?
             **´{$form.Title.Require}´**